Data Centers in Charlottetown

 Natural Disaster Risk

 Charlottetown has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
-This stability is a key advantage for critical infrastructure planning and business continuity.
+While the overall threat is minimal, operators should account for specific regional hazards.

 - River Flood: The highest individual risk factor.